Lee and Karen Duquette,

 look below

 This is not a linear website, so visitors always have options of where to navigate next.
 Below are three of those options.
+Plus the main navigational buttons for this very large website, which will continue to grow over time.

 please continue on to travel adventures of the two RV Gypsies Visit sites in the order they happened and continue on to Sikanni River, the most scenic part of the Alaska Highway with two beautiful lakes.